galeone/galeone.github.io/_posts/2018-11-04-tensorflow-2-models-migration-and-new-design.md

     return D
 ```

 This two functions, when called, define inside the default graph 2 different sub-graphs, each one with its own scope ("generator" or "discriminator").
-Please note that this function **return the output tensor** of the defined sub-graph, not the graph itself.
+Please note that this function **returns the output tensor** of the defined sub-graph, not the graph itself.

 In order to share the same $$D$$ graph, we define 2 inputs (real and fake) and define the loss functions required to train $$G$$ and $$D$$.